 Having rejected Rene Descartes’ mind over matter philosophy (“I think, therefore I am”), phenomenology in the twentieth century proposed that the mind is part of the body.
 Philosophy and neuroscience embrace embodied mind theory today.
 But now we have those who would remake their bodies to conform with their minds.
 Ancient Christians sought to transcend the limitations of their physical bodies by conforming their bodies to a spiritual ideal by practicing abstinence from food and sex.
 Modern transgender persons may seek to remake their biological body with the help of medical technology and/or to transcend their culturally limiting gender.
 The very idea of changing one’s sex or expressing a different gender raises complicated philosophical and theological questions.

 Nevertheless, pastors and congregations must deal with the situations that present themselves.
 Someone in the congregation might be contemplating making a gender and sexual change.
-Or transgender Christians or unchurched persons might come seeking a community of faith.
+Or trans Christians or unchurched persons might come seeking a community of faith.
 We cannot reject those baptized into Christ or those who seek Christ in the fellowship of Christ’s church.

 I believe pastoral care begins by realizing the utter certainty that those seeking to change gender or reassign sexuality have that they are of the wrong gender or sex.
 This certainty is evident in the tremendous act of will it takes for persons to go through biological or cultural changes, some of which are irreversible, while navigating the reactions of family and social relationships, including spouse and children, parents and siblings, friends and associates at work.
 At this moment in time there’s also a lot of progressive political support for transgender people, which means that this profoundly personal existential crisis has become politicized—also politicized in the reactions to the progressive agenda over policy issues that affect public schools such as which locker rooms and bathrooms a transgender person uses and which sport team a transgender male or female plays on.